Colin Jost

-Colin Kelly Jost (/'dʒoʊst/; born June 29, 1982) is an American stand-up comedian, actor, and writer.
-Jost has been a staff writer for the NBC sketch comedy series Saturday Night Live since 2005, and co-anchor of Weekend Update since 2014.
-He also served as one of the show's co-head writers from 2012 to 2015 and later came back as one of the show's head writers in 2017 until 2022 alongside Michael Che.
+Colin Kelly Jost (/'dʒoʊst/; born June 29, 1982) is an American comedian, writer, and actor.
+He has been a staff writer for the NBC sketch comedy series Saturday Night Live since 2005, and co-anchor of Weekend Update since 2014.
+He also served as one of the show's co-head writers from 2012 to 2015 and later came back as one of the show's head writers in 2017 until 2022, alongside Michael Che.

+In 2025, Jost received an Honorary Doctor of Humane Letters degree from the College of Staten Island, CUNY, in recognition of his contributions to comedy, television, and community service.
+He is a two-time Primetime Emmy Award winner and nineteen-time Emmy Award nominee for his work on Saturday Night Live and as a host of the Amazon Prime Video gameshow Pop Culture Jeopardy!.

-Early life
+Early life and education

-Colin Jost was born and raised in New York City in the Grymes Hill neighborhood of Staten Island, the elder of two sons.
-His mother, Kerry J. Kelly, was the chief medical officer for the New York City Fire Department, and his father, Daniel A. Jost, is a former teacher at Staten Island Technical High School.
+Jost was born on June 29, 1982, in New York City.
+He was raised in a Catholic household in the Grymes Hill neighborhood of Staten Island.
+His mother, Kerry J. Kelly, was the chief medical officer for the New York City Fire Department, and his father, Daniel A. Jost, was a teacher at Staten Island Technical High School.
 He has one younger brother, Casey Jost, a writer and a producer of Impractical Jokers; he also had a role in Staten Island Summer.

-Raised Roman Catholic, he attended Regis High School in Manhattan, where he was the editor of the school newspaper The Owl.
-He attended Harvard University, majoring in history and literature, with a focus on Russian literature and British literature, and wrote his senior thesis on Vladimir Nabokov.
-Jost graduated cum laude from Harvard in 2004.

-While at Harvard, he was president of the Harvard Lampoon.
-He also won $5,250 on a college edition of Weakest Link, but said he did not think he deserved to win.
+Jost attended Regis High School in Manhattan, where he was the editor of the school newspaper The Owl and graduated in 2000.
+He then studied history and literature at Harvard University.
+He focused on Russian literature and British literature, and wrote his senior thesis on Vladimir Nabokov.
+Jost was president of The Harvard Lampoon and won $5,250 on a college edition of Weakest Link, but said he did not think he deserved to win.
+He graduated from Harvard in 2004 with a Bachelor of Arts, cum laude.